 There was a time when cutaway illustrations were very popular for child consumption, and I guess that’s because they were so new and therefore impressive.
 You see them a lot in early to mid 20th century advertisements.

-Chimneys are inherently scary.
+Chimneys can also be scary.
 A few years ago I turned up at our local country bookclub and assumed the host had been slow cooking meat for dinner.
 Others entered one by one and assumed the same.
 The grim truth was revealed; a possum had fallen down the chimney.
 I won’t go into further details because they are gruesome and tortuous.
 But I’ve heard the story more than once.
 Owning a chimney, at least in Australia and New Zealand, puts wildlife at risk.

 Certain wildlife is attracted to chimneys, sometimes because they’re trying to find a hidey-hole to escape a predator, and sometimes, I wonder, if they are attracted to the heat in wintertime.